-Our results apply to a wide range of examples, including the compact quantum groups $SU(N)$, $SO(N)$ and discrete quantum groups with strong polynomial growth.
-These examples illustrate the breadth of our convergence theorem.
+Finally, we apply the same method to discrete quantum groups of rapid decay.
+In this setting, we obtain analogous quantum Gromov--Hausdorff convergence for the corresponding spectral truncations of $C(\widehat{\mathbb{G}})$.

-The paper is organised as follows.
+The paper is organized as follows.
 Section~2 recalls the necessary background on quantum Gromov--Hausdorff convergence, compact quantum groups, and fusion algebras.
-Section~3 studies compact quantum metric spaces from fusion algebras of rapid decay.
-Section~4 treats quantum Gromov--Hausdorff convergence for $C(\mathbb{G})$ when the quantum group is equipped with a proper length function.
-Section~5 proves that $(C(\mathbb{G}), L_{\ell}^{k})$ is a compact quantum metric space iff $(C_{z}(\mathbb{G}), L_{\ell}^{k})$ is, and also considers quantum Gromov--Hausdorff convergence for discrete quantum groups with a proper length function.
+Section~3 studies compact quantum metric spaces arising from fusion algebras with rapid decay.
+Section~4 proves quantum Gromov--Hausdorff convergence for truncations of $C(\mathbb{G})$ under the assumption that $(C(\mathbb{G}),L_{\ell}^{k})$ is a compact quantum metric space.
+Section~5 proves for a coamenable Kac-type quantum group $\mathbb{G}$, the pair $\bigl(C(\mathbb{G}), L_{\ell}^{k}\bigr)$ is a compact quantum metric space if and only if $\bigl(C_{z}(\mathbb{G}), L_{z,\ell}^{k}\bigr)$ is a compact quantum metric space, and also treats the discrete quantum group case.